 Benefits of Using ADTRAV

 ADTRAV will book airfare, rail tickets, and hotel stays that are compliant with FINRA’s travel policy.
 ADTRAV bills FINRA directly, so arbitrators will no longer need to pay upfront for travel arrangements.
 Arbitrators can still earn reward points for airlines and hotels by providing membership numbers to ADTRAV.
-Agents are available 24 hours a day, 7 days a week to assist FINRA arbitrators with travel.
+Agents are available for routine travel inquiries and bookings from 8 a.m. -8 p.m.
+ET, and will provide emergency assistance 24 hours a day, 7 days a week.

 Frequently Asked Questions

 - How do I contact ADTRAV to make travel arrangements?